 It is a requirement of all federal preparedness grants that an EHP survey be completed if any new construction, ground disturbance or installation is going to take place on a project utilizing federal grant funds.
 The survey must be completed and approved prior to the funds being awarded.

 Q: What is programmatic monitoring and why have has my agency been chosen to have a visit?

 A: Programmatic Monitoring is the process that VTHSU utilizes to review projects to ensure that they are being programatically completed in accordance with the grant agreement.
 They are not Financial Audits.
 Programmatic Monitoring focuses on open grant years only.
-An annual calendar identifying which communities will be visited is compiled at the beginning of each year.

 Q: What does the programmatic monitoring process entail?

 A: The process starts with VTHSU reaching out to a community to schedule the visit.
 The community will receive a letter to confirm the date/time of the visit, what to expect during the visit and the necessary documentation to be provided prior to the visit.
 VTHSU will review all of the grant files and will prepare the necessary documentation for the visit.